venovako/KogAcc/README.md

 Other 64-bit OSes (e.g., Oracle Solaris) might also be supported to a certain extent.

 GNU, Intel, and NVidia Fortran compilers should work, while the others might require tweaking the build system.

+Building the documentation requires a recent version of [Doxygen](https://doxygen.nl).

 ### Make options